GoogleCloudPlatform/python-docs-samples/run/events-pubsub/README.md

 # Events for Cloud Run – Pub/Sub tutorial

-This sample shows how to create a service that processes GCS events.
+This sample shows how to create a service that processes Pub/Sub events.

 ## Setup